-- Next, choose an OVP that is already using a top-notch video monetization platform.
+- Choose an Online Video Platform (OVP) that is already using a top-notch video monetization platform.
 That way, you do not need to have 2 subscriptions to 2 different platforms.
 In addition, you’re using the best solutions for live streaming and video monetization by default.

-2. Use an Online Video Platform That Provides a Paywall
+2. Using an Online Video Platform That Provides a Paywall

 Dacast has gone further by directly integrating the InPlayer paywall into our solutions.
-In other words, Dacast users on the Premium Plan and above gain access to a powerful paywall for no additional charge.
+Dacast users on the Premium Plan and above gain access to a powerful paywall for no additional charge.

-This system is fully integrated and supports both a pay-per-view streaming model and recurring subscriptions.
+This system is fully integrated and supports both the pay-per-view video monetization model and recurring subscriptions.

 One of the best features of Dacast’s InPlayer paywall is multi-currency support.
 Our internal metrics show that multi-currency support is one of the most popular features for users of the Dacast paywall.
-And for good reason!
 This feature allows you to engage your global audience and maximize revenue.